ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+the
+most beautiful—the English or the
+French ladies?&quot; &quot;Upon my word,&quot; re-
+plied his lordship, with his usual pres
+^ 1, &quot;I am no f connoisseur of
+*SoiBe ütne &lt;mer this, Vol-
+taire, bemg in Indern, wenf to a no-
+bleman&#x27;s ball with Lord Chesterfield.
+A lady in the company, prodigiously
+paintèd, directed her whole discourse
+to Voltaire, and entirely engrossed bis
+oonversçiipn.
+Chesterfield came up,
-d Capped him on Che shoulder, saying;
+mid Capped him on Che shoulder, saying;
 &quot;Sir, taise care you are not captivated. &quot;
 &quot;My Lord,&quot; replied the French wit,
 *1 scorn to be taken by an English